Gui-mp8/news-extractor/README.md

 # News Extractor

-providesThis project scraps data from [the guardian](https://www.theguardian.com/au), ingest the data in a `BigQuery table` and then provides an `API` the consume the data from BigQuery.
-The project utilizes a Design Pattern called [Repository](https://python.plainenglish.io/design-patterns-in-python-repository-pattern-1c2e5070a01c) was used to make a well structured code.
+This project scraps data from [the guardian](https://www.theguardian.com/au), ingest the data in a `BigQuery table` and then provides an `API` that consume the data from BigQuery.

+This project utilizes a Design Pattern called [Repository](https://python.plainenglish.io/design-patterns-in-python-repository-pattern-1c2e5070a01c), which is a well-established pattern that separates the data access logic from the business logic.
+By using this pattern, the codebase becomes more modular, testable, and maintainable.

 ## Pre-Requisites
 Before running the code, ensure you have the following tools installed: